Erin O'Brien (actress): Career

 Shortly after graduating from high school, O'Brien sang with a choir directed by Walter Schumann.
 Then she appeared for three years on a five-day-a-week television show hosted by Al Jarvis and featuring Betty White.
 Following that work, O'Brien toured as a singer and eventually became a winner on Arthur Godfrey's Talent Scouts on television, which led to a one-year contract on The Tonight Show.

 During the late 1950s and 1960s, O'Brien also performed as a supporting character and leading lady in episodes of a variety of television shows, including many popular Western series.
 Some of those series include Bat Masterson, Sugarfoot, Cheyenne, Maverick, Colt .45, Laramie, Tombstone Territory, and Death Valley Days.
 She performed as well on The Asphalt Jungle television series and on Perry Mason.
 Her acting was not limited to the "small screen".
 She was cast, for example, in the 1967 feature film In Like Flint.
-Earlier, casting directors considered her as a potential costar for Gene Kelly in Marjorie Morningstar (1958), but she was deemed physically too short, so the role was given to Natalie Wood.
+Earlier, casting directors considered her as a potential costar for Gene Kelly in Marjorie Morningstar (1958), but she was deemed too tall for her co-star, so the role was given to Natalie Wood.

-O'Brien was a singer on The Frank Sinatra Show on CBS-TV (1950-1952), The Eddie Fisher Show on NBC-TV (1957-1959), and the syndicated The Liberace Show (1958-1959).
+O'Brien was a singer on The Frank Sinatra Show on CBS-TV (1950–1952), The Eddie Fisher Show on NBC-TV (1957–1959), and the syndicated The Liberace Show (1958–1959).
 She entertained troops with Bob Hope, Jayne Mansfield, and Frances Langford in 1957 and was the face of advertising campaigns for Schlitz and later, Smirnoff.

 According to the Internet Movie Database, O'Brien was a featured solo singer on The Steve Allen Show from 1956 to 1958.
 Her films include Onionhead with Andy Griffith (1958) and John Paul Jones with Robert Stack (1959).

 In 1958, O'Brien released an album, Songs From the Heart of Erin O'Brien on Coral Records.